-How to Choose the Right Tax Solution for You
+How to Choose the Right Tax Preparation Solution for You

-Choosing the right tax solution depends on your specific needs.
-Of course, the chief concern is that the solution supports your specific income and tax scenarios.
-Beyond that, you’ll need to make sure the features you require (W-2 upload, prior year tax return imports, etc.) are supported.
-You may also want to look for 100% accuracy guarantees with a pledge that any fees or costs associated with mistakes will be covered by the solution provider.
+Choosing the right tax preparation solution depends on your specific needs.
+Of course, key is that the solution supports your specific gross income and tax scenario.
+Beyond that, make sure the features you need—W-2 upload, prior year tax return imports, etc.—are supported.
+You may also want to look for 100% accuracy guarantees with a pledge that any fees or costs associated with mistakes are covered by the solution provider.

 Mark Jaeger, director of Tax Development at TaxAct, provided a few additional tips for evaluating online DIY tax products.

-- Find the total price to file: Many tax software providers list the price for a federal return only.
-It often costs more to file a state return, so it’s a good idea to calculate both to see what it will truly cost you to file your taxes.
+Find the total price to file: Many tax software providers list the price for a federal return only.
+It can cost extra to file a state return.
+So it’s a good idea to calculate both to see what it will truly cost you to file your taxes.

-- Look for pricing protection: In many cases, tax filers begin a return and then decide to file later.
-According to Jaeger, many DIY tax providers “impose steep price increases throughout the filing season, forcing filers to pay more if they’ve started but not completed their tax return.”
+Look for pricing protection: In many cases, tax filers begin a return and then decide to file later.
+According to Jaeger, some DIY tax providers “impose steep price increases throughout the filing season, forcing filers to pay more if they’ve started but not completed their tax returns.”

-- Save time with a W-2 import: Products that offer W-2 imports “can save time and improve accuracy since filers won’t have to do as much manual data entry,” Jaeger said.
+Save time with a W-2 import: Free tax prep products that offer W-2 imports “can save time and improve accuracy since filers won’t have to do as much manual data entry,” Jaeger said.

-- Look for unlimited phone support: Phone support is sometimes excluded from free tax software products.
+Look for unlimited phone or email support: Phone support is sometimes excluded from free tax software products.

 Consider the importance of in-product help: “It’s common for filers to have questions as they prepare their income tax return,” Jaeger said.
 “Look for thorough in-product help.”